ceciliasant/NATOhackathon1/README.md

 scikit-learn
 ```

-## Usage

-  1. Adjust root_dir to point to your local dataset.

-  2. Run all notebook cells sequentially to:

-  3. Load and preprocess data

-  4. Perform semi-supervised labeling

-  5. Train CNN model

-  6. Evaluate metrics

-  7. Model checkpoints will be saved locally.

 ## References

 Dataset from Ningning Yu, *"DroneRFb-Spectra: A RF spectrogram dataset for drone recognition"*, IEEE Dataport, May 23, 2024, [doi:10.21227/wv7h-sv64](https://doi.org/10.21227/wv7h-sv64)